icaew-digital-archive/handbook/docs/admin-guides/web-archiving/monthly-web-captures.md

 ## Tools

-For the monthly web captures we use the browsertrix crawler.
+For the monthly web captures we use [ArchiveWeb.page](https://github.com/webrecorder/archiveweb.page).

 ## Process

-1. Open the browsertrix crawler.
+1. Open the ArchiveWeb.page.

 2. Create a new Archive, name Archive in line with the warc naming conventions
     > example: audit-and-beyond-19951012-000-ICAEW